hlef/juliet/docs/basics-howto.md

         ├── ...

 Unless `permalink` is defined in page/post headers, pages are installed at the root of the build area, and posts under `posts/`.

-Unless `permalink` is defined, the name under which pages/posts will be installed is defined by the file naming variable.
+Also, unless `permalink` is defined the name under which pages/posts will be installed is defined by the file naming variable.
 By default the file naming variable is defined as the "title" entry, but this can be changed by defining the `file_naming_variable` field in your `config.yml`.

 If the file naming variable is not present, the source file name will be used (but this is something you should rather consider avoiding).